9 Best Investment Apps in the UK for 2024

 Nutmeg

 Its recent acquisition by JP Morgan validates its impressive achievements in the wealth management space.
-While charging higher fees than many of its competitors, Nutmeg’s performance is encouraging, as are the clear and regular investment strategy updates they provide.
-Likewise, the company offer one of the best investment apps in the UK to track your portfolio growth.
+While charging higher fees than many of its competitors, Nutmeg’s performance is encouraging, as are the clear and regular investment strategy updates it provides.
+Likewise, the company offers one of the best investment apps in the UK to track portfolio growth.

 Nutmeg Account Types: GIA, Stocks and Shares ISA, Junior ISA, SIPP